Risto-Mcintosh/memcards-v2.0/README.md

 # What I learned

+- Cloud computing (GCP/Firebase)
+  - Cloud Firestore
+  - Cloud Functions
+  - Authentication
+- CRUD operations
 - State management and how to "Think In Redux"
-- Working with the IndexedDB API through [PouchDB](https://pouchdb.com/)
-- CRUD operations
 - Animation with [react-spring](https://www.react-spring.io/)